Part 2: Solutions

 2

-It is also important to increase the time spent using English outside of school.
-Malaysia in particular offers a relatively wide range of extracurricular activities and clubs in a multinational environment.
+Increasing the time children use English outside of school is also important.
+Malaysia in particular offers a relatively wide variety of multicultural extracurricular activities.

 • Local sports